CE-Programming/toolchain/docs/libraries/keypadc.rst

     #include <keypadc.h>

-The keypadc library is used for quickly polling the status of the keys in the keypad.
+The :code:`keypadc` library is used for quickly polling the status of the keys in the keypad.
 It supports multi-key presses, and can be used for extremely responsive input compared to OS routines such as :code:`os_GetCSC()`.

 .. contents:: :local: